miukimiu/react-kawaii/README.md

 ### Components

 All the components are SVG illustrations.
 You can pick different moods: sad, shocked, happy, blissful and lovestruck.
 You can also choose a color to your Kawaii, the size and a text.

 Available components:

-- [x] KawaiiBrowser - A cute browser.
+* [x] Browser - A cute browser.
+* [x] CreditCard - A cute credit card.
+* [x] Ghost - A cute ghost.
-- [x] KawaiiIceCream - A cute ice-cream.
+* [x] IceCream - A cute ice-cream.
+* [x] Mug - A cute mug.
-- [x] KawaiiPlanet - A cute planet.
+* [x] Planet - A cute planet.
+* [x] SpeechBubble - A cute speech bubble.
-- [x] More Kawaii components coming soon...
+* [x] More Kawaii components coming soon...

 ## Contributors